Have you ever got frustrated with a big mirrorless or DSLR camera just because of the sheer size and weight of it? Well, you are not alone.

 The connectivity further makes room for you to use an external microphone via the clean HDMI output enhancing the recording quality to a noticeable amount.

-Build and design-wise, this small compact camera is pretty much like any other best point & shoot camera.
+Build and design-wise, this small compact camera is pretty much like any other point & shoot camera.
 I mean, it has a decent build and weighs only about 304 grams including the batteries and the memory card.
 The exterior has a frosted matte finish with a grip on one side for easy handling.
 The style is pretty basic in my opinion.

 The design and the positioning of the dials and controls of this small compact camera are pretty similar to that of the G5X II.
 It has intuitive touch raw support if you want to Touch and Drag the LCD monitor autofocus controls and adjust it depending on your choice.
 Although this one has an additional 180° upward tilting LCD design for vlogging, taking a selfie, or family picture during travel.